kavia-common/employee-management-system-5751-5760/employee_backend/README.md

 ### CORS Configuration

 CORS is configured in `src/api/main.py` with this fixed middleware ordering:
-- ProxyHeadersMiddleware -> TrustedHostMiddleware -> CORSMiddleware -> Correlation middleware -> Routers
+- CORSMiddleware -> Correlation middleware -> Routers
+  (TrustedHostMiddleware and ProxyHeadersMiddleware temporarily removed to stabilize startup)

 Effective configuration (hardcoded as requested):
 - Allowed origins: